clarkedarkmatter/mighty-oak-322bf/index.md

         text: "Mike sold me my first cactus in 2017 as a housewarming gift.
 My new friend (Tobi) has\_ grown taller and faster than I've expected and has become a meaningful part of our home.
 He lives indoors during winter and outdoors during the summer."
   - type: promotion_section
     section_id: promotion_section
-    title: A new home interior for summer
+    title: Grab our specialized starter kit for the beginner cactus lover
     subtitle: from $149.99
     image: images/promo.jpg
     background_image: images/leaf.svg